 The Ministry for Children and Social Affairs cannot help you in this situation.

-If you have other problems or disagreement about access with the child, you can contact the State Administration, the bailiff's courts or a lawyer.
+If you have other problems or disagreement about access with the child, you can contact the Agency of Family Law, the bailiff's courts, or a lawyer.

 If all the following points apply to your situation, the bailiff’s court may help you bring your child back from access: